icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Creative Coding Podcast](http://creativecodingpodcast.com/) - about programming for visual and creative applications.
 * [Curious Minds](https://www.cmpod.net/) - Curious Minds is a podcast about Science, Technology, and History.
 Each episode brings interesting stories from a wide range of subjects: from Physics and Astronomy to Medicine, Art and Science Fiction.
 * [Darknet Diaries](https://darknetdiaries.com) - Stories from hackers or those who have been attacked.
 How they got in and what happened.
-* [Data Skeptic](http://dataskeptic.com/) - The Data Skeptic Podcast features interviews and discussion of topics related to data science, statistics, machine learning, artificial intelligence and the like.
 * [Data Stories](http://datastori.es/) - Enrico Bertini and Moritz Stefaner discuss the latest developments in data analytics, visualization and related topics.
 * [Design vs Dev](https://agileleague.com/) - A podcast about web development from the different perspectives of designers and developers.
 * [DevChat.tv](https://devchat.tv/) - We are programmers.
 House of Ruby Rogues, Javascript Jabber, IPhreaks, Freelancers' Show, Adventures in Angular and RailsClips.